kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 If the per-expression timeout is exceeded, the error message will include how long the expression in question took to execute.
 If the per-request timeout is exceeded, the error message will instead include how long every expression took to execute up to and including the one where the timeout was exceeded.

-We will continue to refine and improve this cost data.
-For example, optimizations to how CEL integrates with Kubernetes data may allow us to increase our cost bounds.
+We will continue to refine and improve this cost data based on:

+- feedback from API Priority and Fairness
+- benchmarks of the cost system/the relationship between cost units and CPU utilization
+- optimizations on code that integrates CEL with Kubernetes (where we believe it is adding significant latency)

 Based on our current data we believe the limits should be:

-- per-expression cost: 120,000
+- per-expression cost: 8,000,000
-- per-request cost: 12,000,000
+- per-request cost: 800,000,000
 - per-expression timeout limit: 100 milliseconds
 - per-request timeout limit: 1 second

-This is based on our evaluation of cost.
-The limits allow O(n) with a loop body with a cost of 4 (enough for a basic regex).
-Since basic CEL expressions have a cost of 1, this should be plenty in most cases, but `maxLength` can be set on any lists where more computation needs to be done.
+The 8,000,000 figure is based around a worst case scenario of a list of 2,000,000 elements iterated through in O(n) fashion with a loop body with a cost of 4 (enough for a basic regex).
+Since basic CEL expressions have a cost of 1, this should be plenty in most cases, but `maxLength` can be set on any lists where more c omputation needs to be done.
+This figure will also prevent things such as expressions from accidentally being O(n<sup>2</sup>) or worse; the cost for iterating in O(n<sup>2</sup>) fashion over a list of only 30,000 elements with a loop body of cost 1 is about 36,000,000.

 ### Test Plan